Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

 title: Install Content Accelerator
 ---

-The Content Accelerator can be installed using a distribution zip.

 ## Prerequisites
 There are a number of software requirements for installing the Content Accelerator:

+### Distribution Zips

+The Content Accelerator can be installed using distribution zips.
+These zips can be downloaded from Hyland Community.

+You will need to download the following distribution zips in order to install ACA

+* alfresco-content-accelerator-base-package-3.5.0.zip
+* (Claims Only) alfresco-content-accelerator-claims-accelerator-3.5.0.zip
+* (Pnp Only) alfresco-content-accelerator-policy-and-procedure-accelerator-3.5.0.zip

 ### Alfresco repository version
 See the [Supported Platforms]({% link content-accelerator/latest/support/index.md %}) for more information.